HMUNACHI/nanodl/README.md

 Following the success of Phi models, the long-term goal is to build and train nano versions of all available models, while ensuring they compete with the original models in performance, with total number of parameters not exceeding 1B.
 Trained weights will be made available via this library.
-Any form of sponsorship, funding, grants or contribution will help with training resources.
+Any form of sponsorship, funding will help with training resources.
-You can sponsor via the user profile tag or reach out via ndubuakuhenry@gmail.com.
+You can either sponsor via GitHub [here](https://github.com/sponsors/HMUNACHI) or reach out via ndubuakuhenry@gmail.com.

 ## Citing nanodl